luketyler17/xcancel-bot/README.md

 - Posts a rich embed with the new URL, tagging the original user.
 - Deletes the original message to maintain channel cleanliness.

+## Feature Roadmap
+- [X] Differentiate between image & video embedding and regular non-image/video based tweet to have the redirect to xcancel work for all users
+- [X] Remove UTM Tracking from all twitter links seen
+- Create duplicate link tracker (3/4 day max memory) and send user DM with location of previously sent tweet so they can view the discussion
 ---

 ## Setup and Installation